nLab

 Idea

-that may be interpreted as encoding the idea of pulling back along f the “bundle of wich the sheaf is the sheaf of sections”.
+may be interpreted as encoding the idea of pulling back along ff the “bundle of which the sheaf is the sheaf of sections”.

-In the case that X and Y are (the sites corresponding to) topological spaces this interpretation becomes literally true: the inverse image of a sheaf on topological spaces is the pullback operation on the corresponding etale spaces.
+In the case that XX and YY are (the sites corresponding to) topological spaces, this interpretation becomes literally true: the inverse image of a sheaf on topological spaces is the pullback operation on the corresponding etale spaces.

 Definition